-The first step would be to set up a phone consultation.
+The first step would be to set up a 15 minute consultation (I offer phone or video – whatever you prefer).
 You can contact me to set one up or schedule one yourself.
-This is not a treatment call, it’s just a chance for you to share with me what kind of therapist you are looking for, what your current struggles are, and for me to assess if I have the right skill set to meet your needs.
+This is not a treatment consultation, it’s just a chance for you to share with me what kind of therapist you are looking for, what your current struggles are, and for me to assess if I have the right skill set to meet your needs.
 I am careful to work within my scope of practice because I want you to receive the best possible treatment.
-During this phone call we will also discuss logistics such as scheduling, payment and insurance.
-You do not need to make a commitment either way at the end of this phone call.
+During this consultation we will also discuss logistics such as scheduling, payment and insurance.
+You do not need to make a commitment either way at the end.

 2. Set up portal, complete paperwork

 If you decided to work with me, we would schedule an intake appointment.
 Prior to that appointment, you would need to set up your portal and verify your insurance through one of my partner companies that manages my billing.
 In your portal, you will be assigned a number of forms that need to be read and signed before our intake appointment.
 I understand that life can get busy, so we can reschedule your intake if you are unable to complete the paperwork beforehand.